 - Certain external monitors and LCD displays: Certain displays may emit harmonic interference, especially in the 2.4GHz band between channels 11 and 14.
 This interference may be at its worst if you have a portable computer with the lid closed and an external monitor connected to it.
 Try changing your access point to use 5 Ghz or a lower 2.4 GHz channel.

-Note: Some devices may not overtly state that they operate in the 2.4 GHz or 5 GHz bandwidth.
-The operations manual should indicate the frequencies the device uses to operate.
-These may be referred to as "Dual Band" or "Wireless" devices.
+Note: Some devices may not specifically state that they operate in the 2.4 GHz or 5 GHz band.
+The product's documentation should indicate the bands the device uses to operate.
+These may be referred to as "Dual Band", "Wi-Fi", or "Wireless" devices.

 Home and office environment

-RF reflective and absorbing obstructions: If possible, adjust wireless barriers or change the placement of the Wi-Fi or BlueTooth devices to create a clearer signal path.
-The device location within a building and construction materials used can affect Wi-Fi and Bluetooth.
-The table below shows common elements and their potential for interference.
+If possible, avoid wireless barriers, or change the placement of the Wi-Fi or Bluetooth devices for a clearer signal path.
+The device's location within building and construction materials used can affect Wi-Fi and Bluetooth.
+The table below shows common types of barrier material and their potential for interference.

 |Type of Barrier||Interference Potential|

 How to reduce effects of interference from other wireless devices

 To minimize interference between your Wi-Fi and Bluetooth devices, try the following:

 - Change channels on your wireless network.
 For Wi-Fi base stations, reset the base station and it will attempt to use the 2.4 and 5 GHz channels with the least interference when it starts up.